To the Sources

 • (Koran Sura 38:33-39)

 Logo. . .you get the idea.
 The "phantom" is Asmodeus, by the way.
-This idea, of the birds, winds and demons being subject to Solomon along with the human beings over whom he governed, is actually found in the Talmud:
+This idea, of the birds, winds and demons being subject to Solomon along with the human beings over whom he did historically govern, is found even in the Talmud:

 • “Resh Lakish said: At first, Solomon reigned over the higher beings, as it is written, Then Solomon sat on the throne of the Lord as king; [1 Chron.
 XXIX, 23.] afterwards, [having sinned,] he reigned [only] over the lower, as it is written, For he had dominion over all the region on this side the river, from Tifsah even to Gaza.